gbytedev/zfsbud/README.md

  -R, --recursive                              send or snapshot dataset recursively along with child datasets (requires --send or --create-snapshot)
- -r, --remove-old                             remove old snapshots according to the policy defined in the configuration file -d, --dry-run                                show output without making actual changes -p, --snapshot-prefix <prefix>               use a snapshot prefix other than 'zfsbud_' -v, --verbose                                increase verbosity -l, --log                                    log to user's home directory -L, --log-path </path/to/file>               provide path to log file (implies --log)
+ -r, --remove-old                             remove old snapshots according to the policy defined in the configuration file -d, --dry-run                                show output without making actual changes -p, --snapshot-prefix <prefix>               use a snapshot prefix other than the one defined in the configuration file -v, --verbose                                increase verbosity -l, --log                                    log to user's home directory -L, --log-path </path/to/file>               provide path to log file (implies --log)